| | | | | | |

 I’m a huge fan of waffles and I’ve made quite a few different types over the past few years.
 From these basic gluten-free waffles, gluten-free oat waffles, as well as these 5-ingredient banana flaxseed waffles, and even these savory mashed potato waffles, I love them all!

 And now I’m sharing this recipe for gluten-free pumpkin waffles because what’s any season without a big plate of these waffles?
-These hot-off-the-iron pumpkin waffles that are oh-so-delicious with a drizzle of honey and a generous serving of freshly whipped cream.
-Gluten-free and dairy-free, these amazing pumpkin waffles are perfect for breakfast, brunch or even dessert.

 Ingredients You’ll Need + Notes/Substitutions

-- Honey: I’ve used honey in this recipe, but feel free to substitute honey for equal amounts of agave nectar or maple syrup if you prefer.
+• Honey: I’ve used honey in this recipe, but feel free to substitute honey for equal amounts of agave nectar or maple syrup if you prefer.

-1. Preheat
+1. Preheat Waffle Iron

 2. Mix Wet Ingredients

-In a large bowl, combine pumpkin puree, eggs, coconut oil, honey, vanilla extract and milk and mix well.
+In a large bowl, combine pumpkin puree, eggs, oil, honey, vanilla extract and milk and mix well.

 3. Whisk Dry Ingredients

-Stir in the dry ingredients with the wet ingredients until a homogeneous batter is achieved.
+Combine the dry ingredients with the wet ingredients until a homogeneous batter is achieved.

-5. Cook the Waffles
+5. Cook Waffle Batter

-When waffle iron is ready, brush the waffle iron with a bit of melted butter, and pour about 1/2 to 3/4 cup of batter onto the iron (enough to cover up 90% of the surface area) and close the waffle iron.
-Let cook for 4 to 5 minutes of until no more steam is released from the waffle iron.
+When waffle iron is ready, brush the waffle iron with a bit of oil, and pour about 1/2 to 3/4 cup of batter onto the iron (enough to cover up 90% of the surface area) and close the waffle iron.

-Remove pumpkin waffles from iron and repeat until all batter is used up.
-While cooking the rest of the waffles, keep cooked waffles in a pre-heated oven at 220 deg.
-Fahrenheit (100 deg.
-Celsius) to keep them crispy.
+Remove waffles from iron and repeat until all the batter is used up.
+While cooking the rest of the waffles, keep cooked waffles in a pre-heated oven at 220F (100C) to keep them crispy.

-6. Drizzle and Serve
+7. Drizzle and Serve

-In my experience, the best way to ensure that you get a crispy exterior and a fully-cooked interior is to let the pumpkin waffles cook until no more steam is emitted from the waffle iron.
+• For Crispy Waffles, Use The Steam Indicator Trick: I’ve found that using the waffle iron’s indicator light is often inaccurate as each waffle batter is different and has varying amounts of liquid, which means each waffle batter takes a different amount of time to be fully cooked.
+In my experience, the best way to ensure that you get a crispy exterior and a fully-cooked interior is to let the pumpkin waffles cook until no more steam is being emitted from the waffle iron.
 Only then do you open the waffle iron and remove the waffles.

 Recipe FAQs: